 The Food: There were definitely highs and lows.
 The restaurant boasts a combination of American and Asian flavor.
 I would say it is American proteins served with Asian flavor.
 For me fusion requires innovation, but simply using Gulf Fish, adding some foam, or adding a jalapeño to a traditional Asian flavor profile is not culinary fusion…. perhaps some would disagree.

-The Tuna Tartar was the highlight of the entire meal.
+The highs: The Tuna Tartar was the highlight of the entire meal.
 The flavors of the Thai Chili were simply transcendent, in every bite new flavors were demonstrated, the taste permeated the tuna without overpowering the taste of the tuna, and very importantly there was a fair amount of tuna.
 The only drawback to the dish was there was barely a teaspoon of lemon foam and about a dozen eggs of caviar; it does not serve as an affective garnish and would be better with it.
 The Beef Short Ribs were braised very nicely and served in a nice miso reduction with just a small hint of jalapeño.
 The wait staff should also be acknowledged for being knowledgeable and attentive.

 The Lows: Citrus Steamed Sole on the restaurant’s first attempt I received a very nicely arranged plate with 2 large fillets, but one of the fillets was raw (I do not mean undercooked, simply raw).
 I sent it back and received a second plate that had two small that were broken and piled on top of overcooked bok choi.
 Zero points to the chef for presentation, style, or grace.
 The first had an overwhelming (but not unpleasant) citrus taste.
 The waiter did tell me before I ordered that they has a powerful taste, but the flavor fish were completely overpowered and was unsatisfying.
 I was also disappointing with the Blueplate.
 The Blueplate is a tasting appetizer containing: Gyoza, Lemongrass Shrimp, Peektoe Crab Springrolls, and Calamari.
 The gyoza was simply fantastic, I only wish my gyoza were on par.
 The other three dished were at best bland.
 The Lemongrass Shrimp were all slightly overcooked and did not have a memorable flavor, however, they did pair very well with the Thai Chili from the Tuna Tartar.
 The Springrolls were standard-fare, and the Calamari was simply bland and was the only item we did not want to finish.